twentyOne2x/attnmarkets-docs/pages/introduction/where-attn-sits-next-to-avici-and-pye.md

 **Slash** is a business banking and expense-management platform:

-- FDIC-insured business checking via partner banks (e.g. Column and Piermont).
+- FDIC-insured business checking via partner banks.
 - Unlimited virtual and physical corporate cards with cashback and fine-grained controls (card groups, merchant limits, country restrictions, etc.).
 - Stablecoin payments and on/off-ramps for major stablecoins.
-- A **Global USD Account** where balances are represented by **USDSL**, Slash’s own USD-pegged stablecoin backed by short-term U.S. Treasuries and USDC, issued on a modern L2 via a stablecoin infrastructure partner.
+- A **Global USD Account** where balances are represented by **USDSL**, Slash’s own USD-pegged stablecoin backed by high-quality liquid assets and issued on a modern L2 via a stablecoin infrastructure partner.

 The card stack has two main components: